 Claire Wardle currently leads the strategic direction and research for First Draft, a non-profit that tackles the challenges of misinformation.
 In 2017 she co-authored the seminal report, Information Disorder: An interdisciplinary Framework for Research and Policy for the Council of Europe.
 Previous to that she was a Fellow at the Shorenstein Center for Media, Politics and Public Policy at Harvard’s Kennedy School, the Research Director at the Tow Center for Digital Journalism at Columbia University Graduate School of Journalism and head of social media for the United Nations Refugee Agency.
 She was also the project lead for the BBC Academy in 2009, where she designed a comprehensive training program for social media verification for BBC News that was rolled out across the organization.
 She holds a Ph.D. in Communication from the University of Pennsylvania.

 Giovanni Zagni, PhD, joined Pagella Politica in 2015 and is currently its Director.
-A journalist, he is a member of the Monitoring Unit on Disinformation around Covid-19 established by the Italian government in April 2020, as well as a member of the Technical Table on pluralism and correctness of information established by the Italian Authority for communications (AGCom).
+A journalist, he is a member of the Technical Table on pluralism and correctness of information established by the Italian Authority for communications (AGCom), and has been part of the Monitoring Unit on Disinformation around Covid-19 established by the Italian government in April 2020.
 He has given lectures on fact-checking and disinformation/misinformation-related topics in various Italian universities and public events.
 He is an alumnus of the Scuola Normale Superiore in Pisa and holds a PhD in Romance philology from the University of Siena.